April 27, 2017

 Stockholm, Sweden, April 27, 2017: Atlas Copco AB on Wednesday April 26 held its Annual General Meeting, chaired by Hans Stråberg, Chair of the Board of Directors.

+This information is information that Atlas Copco AB is obliged to make public pursuant to the EU Market Abuse Regulation.
+The information was submitted for publication, through the contact person set out above, at 8.30 am CEST on April 27, 2017.
 Atlas Copco is a world-leading provider of sustainable productivity solutions.
 The Group serves customers with innovative compressors, vacuum solutions and air treatment systems, construction and mining equipment, power tools and assembly systems.
 Atlas Copco develops products and services focused on productivity, energy efficiency, safety and ergonomics.
 The company was founded in 1873, is based in Stockholm, Sweden, and has a global reach spanning more than 180 countries.
 In 2016, Atlas Copco had revenues of BSEK 101 (BEUR 11) and about 45 000 employees.